eluckie/Parcel.Solution/README.md

 ## Setup/Installation Requirements

-1. Clone this repo.
+1. Clone this repo
-2. Open your terminal (e.g., Terminal or GitBash) and navigate to this project's production directory called _{ProjectName}.Solution_.
+2. Open your terminal (e.g., Terminal or GitBash) and navigate to this project's production directory called **Parcel**
-3. In the command line, run the command ``dotnet run`` to compile and execute the console application.
-Since this is a console application, you'll interact with it through text commands in your terminal.
+3. In the command line, run the command ``dotnet watch run`` to compile and execute the console application in your browser in development mode
+* This will also automatically run the _restore_ command to retrieve and install the necessary packages for this application
-4. Optionally, you can run ``dotnet build`` to compile this console app without running it.
+* Optionally, you can run ``dotnet build`` to compile this console app without running it

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this application depends on?
-We recommend deleting the project from your desktop, re-cloning the project from GitHub, and writing down all the steps necessary to get the project working again.}_
+### To Run Tests
+1. Navigate to this project's test directory called **Parcel.Tests**
+2. If the project hasn't already been restored, run ``dotnet restore``
+3. In the command line, run the command ``dotnet test`` to perform the tests and verify 100% pass-rate

 ## Known Bugs

-* _Any known issues_
+* No known bugs.
-* _should go here_

-## Stretch Plans

-* _desired functionality_
-* _to add at a later time_

 ## License